Public Art Installation Update on North Main Street Bridge

 Transformative language artist Sarah Williams-Devereux’s first stanza installed on Analog Scroll

-The first stanza of Sarah Williams-Devereux’s original site-specific commissioned poem was installed on Janet Zweig’s Analog Scroll, located on the North Main Street Bridge in downtown Greensburg, today, June 14.
+The first stanza of Sarah Williams-Devereux’s original site-specific commissioned poem was installed on Janet Zweig’s Public Art Analog Scroll, located on the North Main Street Bridge in downtown Greensburg, today, June 14.

 “Nexus is the title (of the poem).
 The word came as I was writing earlier drafts, when I was thinking about the layering and convergence of so much on the single bridge.
 The bridge, the train tracks, the soil, the people, the history, all interconnected and inseparable,” notes Williams-Devereux.
 “I’ve been partial to short titles lately, too.”